INFORMATION BELOW APPLIES TO THE FALL & SPRING SEMESTERS ONLY.

 Aggie Dining Dollars Carry Over from Fall to Spring,

-but not Spring to Fall
+but not from Spring to Fall

 While unused Aggie Dining Dollars carry over from the Fall semester to the subsequent Spring semester, any unused Taos meals do not.
 Because the meal plan contract is for one academic year, any unused Aggie Dining Dollars at the end of the Spring semester are forfeited.
 We think that eating nutritious meals on a regular basis is important to any college student’s health and well-being.
 Because there is no carryover from one school year to the next, it is important to fully use your Meal Plan.